Steeped in tradition, the site inspires reflection and contemplation

 Thus, toward the end of 2008, after two years of re-novations and a profound makeover, the Domaine Lyon Saint-Joseph unveiled its new look.
 With exquisite spaces, finecraftsmanship, and a warm, modern de-cor, the hotel has adopted a contemporary ambiance while remaining loyal to the estate’s history.
 Special attention has been devoted to the outside spaces: a flwer garden in the courtyard and a landscaped par-king lot were designed to be in perfect harmony with the natural environment.

-By 2015, the 8000 m2 hotel was home to 100 rooms, 2 dormitories, a restaurant, a business centre, meeting rooms, and a chapel.
+By 2015, the 8000 m2 hotel was home to 100 rooms, a restaurant, a business centre, meeting rooms, and a chapel.
 The grand renovations and the staff’s meticulous attention to detail allows the hotel to pamper guests and offer them a veritable sanctuary of calm that is perfectly adapted to the needs and desires of today’s clientele.

-This former seminary has been transformed into a modern and well-appointed 3-star hotel with a distinct and unmistakable cachet.
+This former seminary has been transformed into a modern and well-appointed hotel with a distinct and unmistakable cachet.
 The seminarians of yore have given way to a diverse new clientele that includes business people, community organizations, religious groups, families, and individual travellers.